openstack/neutron-specs/specs/kilo/mtu-selection-and-advertisement.rst

 Also, note that L3 mechanisms for path MTU discovery *only* take place for packets passing through a L3 element such as a router.
-They do *not* take place for traffic transiting an L2 segment, whidh means that large packets are dropped without the sender finding out.
+They do *not* take place for traffic transiting an L2 segment, which means that large packets are dropped without the sender finding out.
 This leads to inconsistent behaviour with different transfer types: typically, bulk transfers of data do not work but some connections